heche-psb/rtd-tutorial/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to wgd v2's documentation!
+wgd v2 documentation
 =================================

 **wgd v2** is a Python package for the inference and timing of polyploidization (WGD) events.
 It suits those researchers who want to identify and date the WGD with a (few) genome.
 In this documentation, we provided the :doc:`theory`, comprehensive :doc:`usage` and multiple :doc:`recipes` for different needs.
 For the installation, Please refer to the :doc:`installation` page for detailed information of installing.

-Check out the :doc:`usage` section for further information, including how to infer the :ref:`whole paranome <paranome>`.
+Check out the :doc:`recipes` section for a quick start of examplar analysis such as :ref:`whole paranome <paranome>` inference, :ref:`WGD dating <dating>` and etc.

 .. note::